Using meshtasticd for Virtual Nodes β

-meshtasticd is a virtual Meshtastic node daemon that runs on your computer without requiring physical hardware.
-It's perfect for development, testing, and running a node without a dedicated device.
+meshtasticd is a virtual Meshtastic node daemon that simulates a Meshtastic device in software.
+It's perfect for development, testing, and running virtual mesh networks without physical hardware.

-• Run a Meshtastic node on a server or Raspberry Pi
+- Running a virtual Meshtastic node on a server or Raspberry Pi

 The easiest way to install meshtasticd is via pip: